-At the Helmholtz Centre for Environmental Research (UFZ) in Leipzig, Germany, a research green roof is currently under construction (2019), consisting of a reference area of gravel, an extensive green roof, a wetland roof and an evaporation-intensive green roof (80.5 m² each).
+At the Helmholtz Centre for Environmental Research (UFZ) in Leipzig, Germany, a research green roof has been constructed in 2019, consisting of a reference area of gravel, an extensive green roof, a wetland roof and an evaporation-intensive green roof (80.5 m² each).

 Further information can be found at www.ufz.de/forschungsgruendach (In German)

 During his visit in Warsaw and Marki on July 3rd – 6th 2017, our managing director M. Blumberg introduced the wetland roof concept as an innovative artificially irrigated green roof type to the school authorities and their architects and submitted a design proposal in July 2017.